Dayang1151/StyleTimeQAM/readme.md

 # 4.2 Basic configurations about baselines

-In our setting,the similar_user_num is 2,the future_sequence_len is 2.We use Adagrad optimizer for optimization with learning rate 0.01,and batch size is set as 32.
+In our setting,the batch_size is 128,the max_length is 50.the dropout is 0.5.

+First table is with questions noise:

 ||bigdata22|bigdata23|synthetic|
 |---|---|---|---|